Moving From Prototypes to Large-Scale Production

 Table 2: A few potential risks and consequences that come with having a global supply chain.

-APCB is an experienced supplier that addresses supply chain risks head-on.
-With many pre-qualified and approved facilities to choose from, both domestic and offshore, APCB can match the technology to the factory to maximize customer yield by obtaining the best solution at the lowest cost.
+AdvancedPCB is an experienced supplier that addresses supply chain risks head-on.
+With many pre-qualified and approved facilities to choose from, both domestic and offshore, we can match the technology to the factory to maximize customer yield by obtaining the best solution at the lowest cost.

-APCB has manufacturing, engineering, and full-service staff to oversee all production in offshore facilities.
-Products from offshore facilities that are involved with volume production are shipped back to APCB domestic facilities for inspection and compliance review.
-If any defects or concerns appear in this process, APCB domestic facilities will assume the rest of the volume manufacturing to ensure the PCB is fabricated according to industry standards.
-Furthermore, all APCB offshore facilities undergo a qualification process and maintain their own UL and ISO certifications, with several achieving TS, AS, or medical certifications.
+Our manufacturing, engineering, and full-service staff oversee all production in offshore facilities.
+Products from offshore facilities that are involved with volume production are shipped back to our domestic facilities for inspection and compliance review.
+If any defects or concerns appear in this process, AdvancedPCB's domestic facilities will assume the rest of the volume manufacturing to ensure the PCB is fabricated according to industry standards.
+Furthermore, all our offshore facilities undergo a qualification process and maintain their own UL and ISO certifications, with several achieving TS, AS, or medical certifications.

-APCB also has flexible stocking programs (Figure 4) that allow customers to warehouse products in APCB’s distribution center or achieve custom stocking solutions.
-Vendor Managed Inventory (VMI) and Kanban inventory management programs are supported for “just in time” assemblies on custom PCBs.
-Finally, APCB is an experienced supplier that has pre-existing, dependable relationships with multiple carriers, allowing for more transportation options if one mode of transport is not available.
+AdvancedPCB also has flexible stocking programs (Figure 4) that allow customers to warehouse products in APCB’s distribution center or achieve custom stocking solutions.
+Inventory management programs are supported for “just in time” assemblies on custom PCBs.
+Finally, we are an experienced supplier that has pre-existing, dependable relationships with multiple carriers, allowing for more transportation options if one mode of transport is not available.

 product-warehouse

-Figure 4: Product warehousing options are available with APCB, and there is also support with VMI and KanbanI inventory management programs to quickly assemble last-minute boards for shipment on short notice.
+Figure 4: Product warehousing options are available with APCB, and there is also support with inventory management programs to quickly assemble last-minute boards for shipment on short notice.

 Summary